What are metal cable ties made from

 Metal cable ties offer superior strength, durability, and resistance to extreme conditions compared to their plastic counterparts.
 They can withstand high temperatures, corrosive environments, and intense UV radiation.

-What are metal cable ties made from?
+What are metal wire cable ties made from?

 Metal cable ties are primarily manufactured from stainless steel, a material known for its exceptional strength, durability, and resistance to corrosion.
-The most common grades of stainless steel used in cable ties are AISI 304 and AISI 316.
+The most common grades of stainless steel used in metal wire cable ties are AISI 304 and AISI 316.

 AISI 304 stainless steel, also known as 18/8, contains approximately 18% chromium and 8% nickel.
 This composition provides excellent corrosion resistance and strength, making it suitable for a wide range of applications.